ZakuroSoda/2022MYE-LSci-Notes/README.md

 Facilitated Diffusion is also suited for bringing *large and charged particles like ions* across the cell membrane, using *protein channels*.

 Active transport functions like a pump.
 It uses *transport carrier proteins* to bring *large and charged* particles across the membrane.
 These could be *ions in the nerves* to send signals.
 They could also be *ionic sodium and potassium*, pumping Na+ out of the cell and K+ into the cell, against the concentration gradient.
-A.T. ensures electrostatic equilibrium.
+A.T. ensures *electrostatic equilibrium*.

 ---

 Factors affecting the rate of diffusion/osmosis *(Passive Processes)*

 - Temperature

 As the temperature increases,the rate of the process increases.
+Molecules move faster when temperature increases hence leading to a faster rate of diffusion/osmosis.

-- Concentration Gradient Different
+- Concentration Gradient Difference

+As the concentration gradient increases,the rate of the process increases.
+More molecules will be crossing over the regions hence leading to a faster rate of diffusion/osmosis.

 - Surface Area to Volume Ratio

+As the surface area to volume ratio increases,the rate of the process increases.
+More surface area and shorter distance for particle to move from inside of cell to outside of cell and vice versa, hence leading to a faster rate of diffusion/osmosis.

 - Distance
 - Characteristics of Solvent

+Molecular Weight or Viscosity

 - Characteristics of Substance

+Molecular Weight

 - Characteristics of Barrier

+Polar or Non-Polar, Thickness

+---

+OSMOSIS IN PROGRESS I WANT TO FCKING SLEEEP